 Include all departments to maximize resources

-Understanding the needs of your company’s individual departments will help you to avoid repetitive research efforts which are both a waste of resources and damaging to communication channels with your clients.
+Understanding the needs of your company’s individual departments, like marketing, communications, human resources and others, will help you to avoid repetitive research efforts which are both a waste of resources and damaging to communication channels with your clients.
 So determine data needs by department to make sure everyone is involved, to insure the highest possible value to your research investment.

 Map out your customer’s life cycle